 There are many more viewpoints – such as those clustered around Bow Glacier Falls scattered along the Parkway, providing opportunities to pull over and admire the awe-inspiring scenery or to enjoy a picnic.
 It’s also worth taking a short hike to immerse yourself more fully in the landscape.
-Discover these iconic landscapes on Travelmarvel's 7 Day Rockies Marvel journey.
+Discover these iconic landscapes on Travelmarvel's 21 Day Reflections of the Rockies & Alaska Cruise.

 Many people say another glacially fed lake, Moraine Lake, 14 kilometres from Lake Louise in the Valley of the Ten Peaks, is even more beautiful than Lake Louise.
 The road to the lake opens from mid to late May, depending on weather conditions.